mithril-security/aigovtool/client/README.md

 ```bash
 $ wget https://github.com/pytorch/hub/raw/master/images/dog.jpg
 ```
-We can then supply it directly the the client:
+We can then supply it directly to the client:

 ```bash
 $ cd client && poetry shell